ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 - Max Delay = the greater of **minimum delay between packets (cycles)** and **line blanking (cycles)**
 - Long Packet following a Long Packet has Max Delay
 - Line End or Frame End following a long packet has Min Delay
-- Any packet following a Frame Start, Frame End, or Line Start has the Min Delay
+- Any packet following a Frame Start, Frame End, or Line Start has Min Delay
 - Line Start following a Line End has Max Delay
 - Frame End following Line End has Min Delay